The Untold Truth Of Taylor Swift

 The charitable side of Taylor Swift

-Swift goes above and beyond for individuals too.
-As Billboard reported in 2018, Swift donated $15,500 to a GoFundMe campaign for a fan's mother who had been in a coma for three years.
+Swift goes above and beyond for individuals, too.
+In 2018, Swift donated $15,500 to a GoFundMe campaign for a fan's mother who had been in a coma for three years.
 And when a judge ruled against Kesha in her legal battle against Dr. Luke, Swift offered monetary support.
 As CNN reported at the time, the "willow" singer's rep stated that she gave Kesha $250,000 "to help with any of her financial needs during this trying time."

-In 2021, Billboard compiled a list of "all the times the pop star donated her money to a good cause," and the vast list includes donations to the African Parks Foundation of America, the Houston Food Bank after Hurricane Harvey, and the Joyful Heart Foundation.
+In 2021, Billboard compiled a vast list of Swift's charity donations over the years, including the African Parks Foundation of America, the Houston Food Bank after Hurricane Harvey, and the Joyful Heart Foundation.

 How much is Taylor Swift worth?